 Johnson played in the NFL from 2001 to 2011, mostly with the Bengals.
 He led the NFL in receiving yards in 2006 and was a two-time first-team All-Pro and six-time Pro Bowl selection.
 Now, WynnBet hopes he can produce in Ohio again.

-However, WynnBet isn’t banking its entire strategy on Johnson alone in Ohio.
+However, WynnBet Ohio isn’t banking its entire strategy on Johnson alone in the Buckeye State.
 It has another prominent partner in the Buckeye State.

 WynnBet seeing red in Cincinnati